sizyra/Coding-Portfolio/README.md

-My portfolio contains
+The navbar on each page is fully functional and identical.
+It contains:
-- A home page (ZyraHome.html)
+- A home page (index.html)
-- An About page (About.html)
+- An About page (about.html)
-- A Portfolio page (Portfolio.html)
+- A Portfolio page (portfolio.html)
-- A Contact page (Contact.html)
+- A Contact page (contact.html)
-- My existing Resume which opens as a PDF in a new tab
+- My up-to-date Resume which opens as a PDF in a new tab

-The navbar on each page is fully functional.
+Created a separate Home Page.
+I felt a professional portfolio might benefit from a bit of cushioning between my personal details and the arrival screen.

-Home page is technically done.
+Contact page is finished.
+Contains LinkedIn, GitHub, and Gmail links (gmail just starts writing an email to me).

-Contact page is approximately finished.
+About page is finished.
+Contains hobbies, interests, and some personal details.

-About page is approximately finished.
+Portfolio page is finished.
+Since I've created no other sites so far and this portfolio focuses on coding and wed design, I included fake links and preview images.

-Portfolio page is approximately finished.
+All pages have a fixed footer and sub-rows, though no sub-columns.